 Calculating and Reporting the Child's Tax by Filing Form 8615

 If the parent does not include the child's income on her own tax return, then Form 8615 must be filed for the child if at least one parent was alive at the end of the tax year and the child is required to file.

 Use the following steps to calculate the kiddie tax liability of the child:

 - Determine the child's net unearned income.
 If it is less than the exemption, then the income is not subject to the kiddie tax.

 - Determine the allocable parental tax, which is the tax on the net unearned income subject to the parent's rate.

 The child's net unearned income is calculated by subtracting the greater of the standard deduction or itemized expenses from the child's gross income.

 Child's Net Unearned Income = Gross Unearned Income - (Greater of Standard Deduction or Itemized Deductions)

-If the net unearned income is less than or equal to the kiddie tax exemption of $2,000, then the child's tax rate is applied to the income above the standard deduction, which is included on his own Form 1040 or 1040A.
+If the net unearned income ≤ the kiddie tax exemption of $2,100, then the child's tax rate is applied to the income above the standard deduction, which is included on his own Form 1040 or 1040A.

 Child's Income Subject to Child's Tax Rate = (Lesser of Net Unearned Income or Kiddie Tax Exemption) - Investment Standard Deduction